 The Lowdown is part of a national public health programme (the National Depression Initiative) and has been created to reduce the impact of depression on the lives of New Zealanders.
 It is a component of the New Zealand government’s approach to suicide prevention.

-The programme is shared between the Ministry of Health and Health Promotion Agency.
+The programme is shared between the Ministry of Health and Te Hiringa Hauora, the Te Hiringa Hauora, the Health Promotion Agency (HPA).
 It is supported by partners, Homecare Medical and FCB New Zealand.

 The Lowdown team would like to acknowledge the courage of the 12 young Kiwis who shared their real stories and experiences for the videos on this website, and thank them for their invaluable contribution.
 Thank you to Adrian, Hannah, Ben, Caitlin, Gabrielle, Geoff, Krystal-Lee, Samantha, Scottie, Sofia, Victoria and Waiata.